 At Double Helix you’ll find 50 wines by the glass, which are available in regular servings, tastes or flights.
 You can try several options at their weekly wine tasting every Friday from 5 – 7 p.m. for just $5.
 Order cheese boards, burgers and other bites from Emeril Lagasse’s Table 10 restaurant to accompany your wine.
 There is also a retail boutique with rare labels and wine accessories.

 D. Vino at Monte Carlo

 This Italian restaurant serves 16 wine selections in an Enomatic system.
 Choose from one-, two- and five-ounce pours.
 There’s also a bar menu featuring sliders, pizzas and appetizers like Italian fondue to pair with your wine.

-DOCG at The Cosmopolitan
+DOCG at The Cosmopolitan of Las Vegas

 Any restaurant named after the highest level of Italian wine origin, Denominazione di Origine Controllata e Garantita, has to have good wine.
 The restaurant serves a vast selection of 500 regional Italian wines.
 There are 20 choices by the glass, available in eight or 16 ounces.